weld-project/weld/README.md

 automatically with the main Weld repository, including an interactive REPL for inspecting and debugging programs.
 More information on those tools can be found under [docs/tools.md](https://github.com/weld-project/weld/tree/master/docs/tools.md).

-## LLVM ST Unsupported Features
-On top of multi-threading support, this backend currently lacks a few minor features:

-* The `NdIter` iterator
-* Vector keys in dictionaries where the vector contain pointers.